 Given the rivalry between Newfooty and Subbuteo in the 1950s, a Newcrikit game was probably inevitable.
 That said, Newfooty did seem intent on covering most of the popular sports of the era.
 Subbuteo's cricket game arrived at the end of the 1940s, and I am assuming it predated even the earliest form of Newcrikit.
 However, unlike their football games, neither cricket game borrowed from the other.

 The original Subbuteo cricket set did not have a pitch, and even here the "marked out pitch" was just the bit between the wickets, with room for the running batsmen.
 That made sense given the price, which matched the pitch-less medium sized Newfooty.
 "A table 5ft by 3ft, covered with a cloth is recommended" for the outfield.
-As with Newfooty (and Net-a-ball), note the all action poses for the card figures - Newfooty products always look great.
+As with Newfooty (and Net-a-ball), note the all-action poses for the card figures - Newfooty products always looked great.

 The Early Edition/rules.

 This must be the original Newcrikit set, and it is a much better quality version than the later game.
 Certainly the batting and bowling apparatus and the wickets all seem much more robust.
 Perhaps all the components were just too expensive/fiddly to manufacture in the long term.
 Then again, Keeling was always fiddling with Newfooty as well.
 It's rare to get two identical sets of that game with regard to bases or goals.....